Learn practices to prevent fraud and financial misconduct in your church.

 - Online format ensures full engagement of the study materials through built-in accountability mechanisms and allows you to study at your own pace, when and where you choose

 Other courses in the Keeping Our Trust ethics training series:

 This course explores clergy ethics in an era of instantaneous, electronic communication.
 It helps spiritual leaders stay healthy and attentive to appropriate boundaries, dealing with issues such as social media, online behavior, and pornography.
-Learn more and enroll.
+Learn more now.